 We get it- life is hard and it doesn’t always go your way.
 Sometimes, you just have to say, “it is what it is” and move on.

 Instead of constantly complaining, just accept that things are the way they are.
-By stopping the negative self talk and into the mindset of acceptance, you have actually made a lot of progress.
+By stopping the negative self talk and going into the mindset of acceptance, you will make a lot of progress.

 Here’s how to stop negative self-talk:

 - The Big Benefits of Small Talk—and How to Get Better At It

 - 4 Steps To Getting Rid Of Negative Thoughts